Nicholas-Lee-Bateman-282787728/MovieRecommendationSystem/README.md

-MovieRecommendationSystem
+Movie Recommendation System using SOM
+=========================
 Kaivan Wadia and Pulkit Gupta
-=========================

 Project for Neural Networks Class